Introduction to C++

 }

-Development phases
+Development phasesβ

-What's an IDE
+What's an IDEβ

+To run the programs that we'll make, we need a place to execute the code.
+The IDEs out there will help us.
 IDE is an acronym that stands for Integrated Development Environment, and it's an environment, place, or piece of software that helps the programmer in the development and debugging phases of a program.

 There are many IDEs to choose from, both open source and paid.
 Personally, I use Dev-C++, which compiles also C language.
 You can download it here (it's open source).

 This IDE has long since been abandoned and it's not used in professional fields, but Orwell (an independent programmer) has taken it up and updated it.
-At the moment of writing, it supports the C++11 standard, and although the modern standard is C++14, we don't care about that for our learning purposes.
+At the moment of writing, it supports the C++11 standard, and although the modern standard is C++17, we don't care about that for our learning purposes.

-Compilation (translation)
+Compilation (translation)β

-After having saved the source code into a source file (or several source files that are edited and translated separately in larger projects when doing modular programming) with the .cpp extension, that source file is put through a compiler for translation.
-The compiler checks the syntactic correctness of the code in accordance with the rules established by the programming language used.
-If errors are present, the compiler lists them.
+After having saved the source code into a source file (or several source files that are edited and translated separately in larger projects when doing modular programming) with the .cpp

 If everything works as planned, an object file made up of machine code is created.
 The object file is also referred to as a module and can be directly executed by the processor (unlike source code).

-Finally, in case the construction of the final program requires the union of one or more modules and/or needs to integrate the code contained in the libraries (included at the top), the linker combines the object file with other modules to form an executable file .exe.
-These further modules contain functions from standard libraries or parts of the program that have been compiled previously.
+Finally, in case the construction of the final program requires the union of one or more modules and/or needs to integrate the code contained in the libraries (included at the top), the linker combines the object file with other modules to form an executable file .exe